pljarlegan/lavoirModernTestBack/README.md

 TODO

 ## Test
 By following the project tree file (like all the default component), Do each exercise.
+Create your own git repository, don't commit on this repository.
-Don't forget, you're on git, so don't forget to commit.
+Don't forget, you're on git, so don't forget to commit : 1 commit by exercise is the minimum, not the maximum ;).

 ### Test 1
 Write a webservice that compute the sum of the numbers in a given list using a for-loop, foreach-loop, a while-loop,